IlyaMatsuev/Apex-GraphQL-Client/docs/README.md

 ## Examples

-Please take a look at the [examples folder](examples) to know what is possible to do with this package, and how to do it.
+Please take a look at the [examples page](examples) to know what is possible to do with this package, and how to do it.

+There is also a nice article on [medium.com](https://medium.com) by [Justin Wills](https://medium.com/@justin.wills_27437) about how to use this library with the Shopify integration.
+He has also posted [a video on YouTube](https://www.youtube.com/watch?v=KfooQmDCGnk&t=6s) for the same topic.

+## Changelog

+Check out the [changelog](changelog) to see the latest changes in the project.

 ## Type Definitions

 All classes available for use can be found [here](types).
-There is also a short description of their purposes, constructors, and class members.
+There is also a short description of their purpose and class members.

 ## Package Configuration